 The good news is that many initiatives are in place to help conserve elephants.
 World Wildlife Fund has established protected zones in countries including Mozambique, trained wildlife managers in Cambodia and Lao and worked with governments to identify illegal trade routes and shut down suppliers.

-Furthermore, Bloomberg Business reports that an innovative private sector initiative in Tanzania plans to use unmanned drones to monitor poacher movements, helping law enforcement officials to track them down⁶.
+Furthermore, Bloomberg Business reports that an innovative private sector initiative in Tanzania plans to use unmanned drones and other technology to monitor poacher movements, helping law enforcement officials to track them down.